What Does Weak Security Mean On Wifi? – Overview

 2. Limit the Access To Your Network

-Do you know that you can prevent specific devices from any attempt to access your wifi?
-You can choose to allow or deny particular devices to connect to your wifi.
+Did you know that you can prevent specific devices from attempting to access your Wi-Fi?
+You can also allow or deny particular devices the ability to connect to your Wi-Fi.

 You can check, filter, and deny or allow the connection from your router homepage.